-We may disclose your health information to your distributor or, in some circumstances, field vendors for several purposes (see How we use your personal information above).
+We may disclose your health information to your distributor or, in some circumstances, field vendors for several purposes (see How do we use your information?).
+If you require life support equipment at your premises but are not named on the account with us, we are permitted to disclose the associated medical confirmation to the customer named on the account when they are authorised under energy industry laws to request it.